therealJMT/Straico/README.md

 ## Straico Python Scripts 🚀

 Welcome to the **Straico Python Scripts** repository!
-This is where we share and collaborate on handy Python scripts for the Straico community.
+This is where I will share and collaborate on handy Python scripts for the Straico community.

 **What is Straico?**

-[Straico](https://discord.gg/bZPKVNWX) is a vibrant Discord community passionate about [briefly describe what your community is about, e.g., data science, automation, game development].
+[Straico](https://discord.gg/bZPKVNWX) is an active Discord community passionate about all things AI.

 **What you'll find here:**